Zorium/zorium/README.md

   z $hello, {name: 'Jim'} # <div><span>Hello Jim!</span></div>
 ```

-Parameters can also be passed to the render method
+Props can also be passed to the render method

 ```coffee
 class A